What's New!

 to the endorsement of the Byzantine emperor.
 Charlemagne was regarded by the Roman church as a new Constantine and his statue faces

-that of the ancient emperor in the porch of S. Pietro.
+that of the ancient emperor in the portico of S. Pietro.

-S. Prassede: mosaic in Cappella di S. Zenone: (left to right) Teodora (the pope's mother), S. Prassede, the Virgin Mary and S. Pudenziana
+S. Prassede - Cappella di S. Zenone: mosaic portraying (left to right) Teodora (Pope Paschal's mother),

 Under the protective umbrella of Charlemagne and for a few years after his death in 814, Rome